 Talk Time is a 'drop-in' opportunity for children to come on an appointment basis during lunch break on Tuesday and Thursdays.

 They are heard in a confidential setting and it is their choice, their appointment and their time.
-They may bring a friend if they chose to, and groups of children can come together.
+They may bring a friend if they choose to, and groups of children can come together.

 Children come to talk about many different things that may be affecting them at home or school.

-Appointments are generally made by children at the school office but can also be made by teachers, and/or parents/carers on their behalf.
+Appointments are generally made by children via post boxes around the school but can also be made by teachers, and/or parents/carers on their behalf.

 Children can be referred on for regular sessions if it is felt necessary.
 As it is a drop-in service and on an 'as-and-when' basis, parental consent is not sought for Talk Time.
 However, if there any concerns parents/carers will be consulted.
 Parents are given the opportunity to withdraw their child from accessing this service.